bhnascar/Tau-Beta-Pi/README.md

 Tau Beta Pi
 ===========

-WordPress theme for Stanford TBP 2014-2015.
+WordPress theme for Stanford TBP 2014-2016.
 Child theme of Twenty Thirteen.
+Please see this theme in action at http://tbp.stanford.edu/.